Equity, Leadership Studies, and Instructional Technologies (ELSIT)

 The ELSIT Department offers Master of Arts Degrees in the following areas:

-- Master of Arts in Education: Concentration in Educational Administration
+• Master of Arts in Educational Administration and Leadership

 Administrative Services Credential